kmbeaulieu/172final/README.md

 This is the current files for 172 final.
-I don't think I have the datbase calls totally correct but they are readable for whatitis "supposed" to do.
+I don't think I have the datbase calls totally correct but they are readable for what it is "supposed" to do.
 I think it is really tedious to have this many routes.
 Am I doing it the long way or something?
 Maybe I am just slow...